Search Content

 Your Humidor Matters

-Do you store your cigars in a traditional cedar-lined humidor with a humidification unit, or a giant coolerdor, or a Ziploc bag with Boveda packs?
+Do you store your cigars in a traditional cedar-lined humidor with a humidification unit, a coolerdor, or a Boveda Humidor Bag?
 How you store your cigars makes a difference in how they age.
-Fancy handmade Elie Bleu humidors cost thousands of dollar because they are designed to age premium cigars with unrivaled finesse.
+Fancy handmade Elie Bleu humidors cost thousands of dollars because they are designed to age premium cigars with unrivaled finesse.

 Pros of Aging Cigars